iinamkhan/iinamkhan/README.md

-- Hi, I’m inam khan
-- I’m interested in cracking games
-- I’m currently learning programming and web development 3.0
+ Hi,I’m inam khan and I’m interested in cracking games through coding and I’m currently learning programming and web development 3.0

 <!---